NRRI/stressor_lib/euc_distance/README.rst

 Prior to following the steps, a correction may be applied for small watersheds classed as 100% agricultural land cover which also include roads.
-The need and procedure for this correction is explrst ained below, it is not part of the core Euclidean distance metric.
+The need and procedure for this correction is explained below, it is not part of the core Euclidean distance metric.

 Exampled data (in ``example_data.csv``)::